-Processor synchronization (Consensus problem)
+Processor synchronization

-In the presence of a fault that results in other clocks seeing different values for the failing clock, the median resynchronization algorithm can lead to a system failure.
+In the presence of Byzantyne faults, the median resynchronization algorithm can lead to a system failure.

 Consider a system of three clocks A, B, and C, of which C is faulty.
-Assume clock A < clock B. Assume the failure mode of clock C is such that clock A sees a value for clock C that is slightly earlier than its own value, while clock B sees a value for clock C that is slightly later than its own value (Byzantine faults).
+Assume clock A < clock B.

+Assume the failure mode of clock C is such that clock A sees a value for clock C that is slightly earlier than its own value, while clock B sees a value for clock C that is slightly later than its own value (Byzantine faults).